cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 - \( \mathbf{w} = (w_1, w_2, \dots, w_n) \) is the second vector.
 - \( d(\mathbf{v}, \mathbf{w}) \) represents the Euclidean distance between the two vectors.

-The method starts by selecting the column in the heatmap with the highest number of occurrences and grouping rows that minimize the Euclidean distance between two rows.
-The identity matrix below reports the Euclidean distance between rows calculated through the formula (1).
-The 50th percentile is the heuristic that we use to divides our dataset into equal halves.
+Processing on the heatmap of figure 9 is not straigthforward.
+Thus, we created the index matrix for the Euclidean distance as in Figure 10, calculated through the formula (1).
+The 50th percentile divides our dataset into equal halves.

 - $50^{\text{th}}$ percentile $= 5.2$